So, nu, you were wondering…?

 Q: Is it true that Lisa Geduldig killed Henny Youngman?

-A: Although she has been accused of doing so for 15 years now, it didn’t exactly happen that way.
+A: Although she has been accused of doing so for over 15 years now, it didn’t exactly happen that way.
 The Kung Pao 1997 shows were indeed Henny’s last shows ever.
 He got a cold toward the end of the run, came down with pneumonia, and died two months later.
 Lisa was exonerated by his family, who said that he went the way he would have liked to have, performing up until the end.

 Q: Why do Jews eat Chinese food on Christmas?

 A: Why not?
 (Here’s an actual study addressing the age-old

 question: ”Safe Treyf: New York Jews and Chinese Food.”
 PDF )

 Q: Are teenagers allowed to attend the show?

 Q: Can I bring my 5 year old?